Written by Editorial Team

 What happens when they become old enough to choose their meals?
 They begin to refuse the greens and veggies.
 But one delicious way to get your toddler to eat healthily and get all the nutrients is by making them some warm, delicious soups made from veggies they don’t like.
 Find out tips to deal with a fussy eater.
 Soups provide a lot of health benefits for kids, and the best way to begin introducing vegetables to kids is by making a soup out of them.
 It serves as an appetizer, in turn, increasing hunger and also helps tantalize their taste buds.
 Since they have already taken these veggies in a pureed or mashes form, they will instantly adapt to the taste of vegetable soup too.
 Let us have a look at some of the benefits that your child will receive from having soup regularly.

 In This Article

 There are a host of benefits for your child by consuming soup.
 Some of the most important ones are;

 Read ahead to discover some more benefits of soup for your child and also some delicious recipes to satisfy your child’s evolving taste buds.

-- Wait until 8-9 months to start giving soups to your baby.
-Let your baby get used to different types of fruits and vegetable puree for a couple of months after being introduced to solid food (which is around 6th month).
-Also, spices are not supposed to introduce to the babies under 7 months old.
+Wait until 8-9 months to start giving soups to your baby.
+Let your baby get used to different types of fruits and vegetable puree for a couple of months after being introduced to solid food (which is around the 6th month).
+Also, spices are not supposed to introduce to babies under seven months old.

-- Until your baby turns one year, don’t add salt to the soups.
+Until your baby turns one year, don’t add salt to the soups.
 They receive enough salt (less than 1 gram) from other foods.
-Over intake of salt is not good for babies.
+Over consumption of salt is not good for babies

 Here are some healthy and nutritious recipes of vegetable soups that you can prepare for your child.